 The first example I found is described as latin1 when downloaded.
 That needs an extra switch in biber.

-3.19.2 remote2
+3.23.2 remote2

 Access to a remote bibliography in UTF-8 encoding.
-Execs: pdflatex, biber
+Programs: pdflatex (collection-latex), biber (collection-bibtexextra)

 This example downloads as UTF-8 so it is straightforward for biber to use it.